nbeddows/meen-i8080-arcade/README.md

 `height:256` - The height of the screen.<br>
 `full-screen:false` - Window or full screen display.<br>

-**NOTE**: the RP IO controller fixes the width and height to native resolution and does not use full-screen mode.
+**NOTE**: the RP IO Controller does not support scaling or full-screen, the width and height parameters will be used to center the output on the display device.

 ##### Audio